exue026/mysite/index.md

 <br>

-# Projects
+# Projects and Open Source Contributions

-The source code for all the projects can be found on [github](https://github.com/exue026?tab=repositories).
+The source code for most of the projects can be found at [github](https://github.com/exue026?tab=repositories).

+# Apache Impala

+Mostly worked on the backend of Apache Impala.

+* C++

 ## Virtual Coin Exchange